$1.50 for a Longines Icon: The Weems Prototype’s 1937 Service Call

 Longines_Model_Weems_Lindbergh_1937

-Longines 3585868 actually is the photographic ambassador for the Weems model.
-The Longines cliche photograph for the Hour angle and Weems models.
+The Longines Weems with serial 3585868 described in their archives as the Pour le Bureau piece was born on the same day as 3585867 and is actually the photographic ambassador for the Weems model.
+It is the Longines cliche photograph for the Hour angle and Weems models.
 The baby 18.5mm chapter ring and font match the Pour le Bureau piece.
-The Hour angle ref 3210 on the right has the 21mm chapter ring that all production Weems second setting models had with the exception of serial 3585867 and 3585868.
+The Hour angle ref 3210 on the right has the 21mm chapter ring common to all second setting Weems production pieces following.
+Serial 3585867 and 3585868 were the two Weems prototypes.

 Waltham, Longines, Hamilton Weems second setting prototype Aerochronometers in hand.
 Civil and sidereal regulated.

 P.V.H Weems, considered by many the Grandfather of our GPS system, showing off a pair of his pocket watch Aerochronometers most likely sometime in 1928-1930.
 The pocket watch predecessor coming to life with the post production editing of Waltham and Hamilton 18 ligne pocket watches to allow the synchronisation of the second hand against a radio or other known accurate source.
-Generally used as a pair, one watch was regulated to sidereal and the other civil time.
+Generally used and sold as a pair, one watch was regulated to sidereal and the other civil time.
 Almost at the same time, the Longines Weems wrist version with serial 3585867 noted in our service call was coming to life.
+Sales of the pocket watch model ran concurrently following the introduction of the Longines version until they were cleared.
 Image – courtesy Smithsonian.

 This is the quietly important part, there was no ceremony from the other end of the counter either.
 Weems didn’t send it in with a cover letter about what it was.
 He didn’t ask for special handling.
 He sent it in because it had stopped keeping time properly after nine years of use, and he wanted it to work again.
 That is what you do with a tool.